Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Instead of a heated kennel building with attached runs, Jay Carlisle built condos for his Labs.
 He felt it would be hard for the dogs to go from a heated kennel to retrieving in icy water.

+Each condo was 6x11 feet, made out of redwood and set on 4x4s to avoid rot.
 Inside were two rooms - a 5x6 foot vestibule that became a shaded porch in summer and a 6x6 foot sleeping compartment with a hallway to avoid drafts.
-They even had lights, windows and a hinged roof for cleaning.

 The condos were set in 20x30 foot concrete runs with trees for shade.
 Puppies had a similar set up in a larger grass run.